matthew-f-bell/homebrew-character-builder/README.md

 - Flesh out details to look like a D&D Character sheet
 - Add a D&D api
 - Allow users to upload their own photos
+- Limits Spells to Classes so characters can't use all spells only ones for their selected classes
+- Limit number of classes to characters to 2 classes